How the Pregnancy Test Began

 In 2020, a hardware researcher named Foone decided to find out what was inside a digital pregnancy test.
 This little task was initiated in reply to a tweet from a man who asked whether the digital pregnancy test his wife had purchased was worth the extra money.
 The BBC picked up on this social media exchange in a story published under the title The Surprising Secret Hidden in a Pregnancy Test.

-Foone found that by breaking down the digital test into it’s raw components, it was actually not much different to a traditional pregnancy test as it used a paper test strip to detect a hormone called human chorionic gonadotropin.
+Foone found that by breaking down the digital test into its raw components, it was actually not much different to a traditional pregnancy test as it used a paper test strip to detect a hormone called human chorionic gonadotropin.
 This hormone is produced by a woman during pregnancy.
 The test strip is coated with a chemical that changes colour when the hormone is present.

 The researcher decided that digital tests were “probably not worth the money” — a very controversial verdict!